 - Group/Duo residency: 120,000 ISK per month.
 Apartment with 2 bedrooms and extra bed, 25m2 living/working space, for use by 2-3 collaborating artists (i.e. artists working on the same project).

 - Shared residency: 75,000 ISK per month per person.
 Private bedroom in a shared apartment with 2 bedrooms and shared working space (25 m2), shared kitchen and bathroom.
-For use by two individual artists.
+For use by two individual artists with separate projects.